| Member Login

 Our History

-• The creation of a Student Loan Fund, and support for the John Howard Society began in 1949-1950 and continued for several years.
+• Establishing a Student Loan Fund and providing assistance to the John Howard Society in 1949-1950.

-• In 1957 the Club began sponsoring and organizing the annual Central Ontario Horse Show, which operated for over a decade.
+• Organizing and sponsoring the annual Central Ontario Horse Show, a beloved community event that ran for over a decade, starting in 1957.

-• In 1972, in honour of the Club’s 50th anniversary, the club pledged $50,000 for a community residence for physically disabled adults in Waterloo County.
+• In recognition of our 50th anniversary in 1972, we pledged $50,000 for a community residence for physically disabled adults in Waterloo County, setting a precedent for our ongoing commitment to inclusivity and accessibility.

 <div>Our History</div>